sdsu-its/api-ms-mon/recorders.md

 If you know the specific ID of a recorder, you can retrieve the information for only that recorder, provided it is in the DB.

 {% sample lang="js" %}
 Recorder request using jQuery.
-You will need to supply the `SESSION_TOKEN` which can be obtained during [user authentication](/authentication.md).
+A Session Token, while recommended, is not required for these requests, as they are Read Only.
 In the provided JS example, `RECORDER_ID` is the ID of the recorder you would like to retrieve.

 ```js
 var payload = {};